Brad Keselowski: 2017: First Championship 4 appearance

 Keselowski crashed out of the 2017 Daytona 500 after leading thirteen laps during the race.
 At Atlanta, Keselowski suffered from various pit issues, including being forced to pit for a flat tire and loose lug nuts, as the race was dominated by the Ford of Kevin Harvick.
-On the final restart with eleven laps to go, Harvick was issued a speeding penalty and sent to the rear enabling Keselowski to start on the front row alongside Kyle Larson.
+On the final restart with eleven laps to go, Harvick was issued a speeding penalty and sent to the rear, enabling Keselowski to start on the front row alongside Kyle Larson.
 After battling with Larson, Keselowski successfully passed him to record the win.

 After the Camping World 500 at Phoenix International Raceway, NASCAR announced that Keselowski's car had failed post-race laser inspection.
 Two days later, NASCAR penalized Keselowski with a $65,000 fine, a 35-point deduction, and a three-race suspension for crew chief Paul Wolfe.
 In the 2017 Auto Club 400, Keselowski spun early but rebounded to finish second.
-After having Paul Wolfe serve one of the 3-race suspensions, Team Penske announced plans to appeal the penalty and was granted a deferral of the remainder of the penalty, including the points and fine.
+After having Paul Wolfe serve one of the three-race suspensions, Team Penske announced plans to appeal the penalty and was granted a deferral of the remainder of the penalty, including the points and fine.

 Keselowski's second victory of the season came at Martinsville after passing Kyle Busch on lap 458.
 This was Keselowski's first win at the track, as well as the first there for Ford in fifteen years.

 After Martinsville, Team Penske's appeal was heard.
 After a three-hour hearing, the appeal was denied by the National Motorsports Appeals Panel.
-Team Penske requested a final hearing with National Motorsports Final Appeals Officer, Bryan Moss.
-Moss wasn't able to preside over the hearing due to illness, so NASCAR had a former USAC president, Roger Werner preside over the hearing.
-The appeal was denied on May 9 leaving Wolfe suspended from the sport.
+Team Penske requested a final hearing with the National Motorsports Final Appeals Officer, Bryan Moss.
+Moss wasn't able to preside over the hearing due to illness, so NASCAR had a former USAC president, Roger Werner, preside over the hearing.
+The appeal was denied on May 9, leaving Wolfe suspended from the sport.

 It was confirmed that Keselowski would return to Team Penske for the 2018 season.